stamrakar/CS109A_Group68_FinalProject/index.md

 #### Problem Statement:

-How to predict the probability of a given twitter account to be a bot (bot: no direct human involvement in generating tweets) (alternative: predicting the probability of a given tweet to be a bot tweet)
+How to detect Twitter Bots using tweets data from Twitter developer API by using machine learning techniques.
+Our objective is to determine whether the source of tweets are from accounts that are bot users [1] or non-bot users [0].  (we define bot as: no direct human involvement in generating tweets) <br/>
+  1. Start by collection data using Twitter API
+  2. Perform feature engineering and preprocessing techniques to aggregate tweet features to account level features
+  3. Use Data visualization to understand the trend and patterns.
-  1. Solve as a classification problem of classifying an account to be bot or not-bot
+  4. Solve as a classification problem of classifying an account to be bot or not-bot
-  2. Solve as an unsupervised problem of clustering twitter accounts into 2 (or several) clusters
+  5. Solve as an unsupervised problem of clustering twitter accounts into 2 (or several) clusters
+  6. Conclude by comparing the models